-Unless you regularly confirm the reliability of the backups – including the ability to recover lost data by restoring the backup, your strategy may be worth nothing.
+Unless you regularly confirm the reliability of the backups – including the ability to recover lost data by restoring the backup, your strategy may be worth much.

-Yet despite this logic, 34% of companies NEVER test their backups and 77% of those who have tested their backups have discovered that their backups failed (US Department of Trade & Industry).
+Yet despite this, 34% of companies NEVER test their backups and 77% of those who have tested their backups have discovered that their backups failed (US Department of Trade & Industry).

-Just making backups and hoping for the best is not good enough.
+Just making backups and hoping for the best is not enough.